Civil rights leaders rebuke Zuckerberg's free speech address

 Bernice King challenged the idea that a platform is not responsible for monitoring and removing false information.
 Her father, who was 39 when he was assassinated in 1968 on a Memphis hotel balcony, had been the subject of repeated threats, assassination attempts and false and distorted information disseminated by his political enemies and the FBI for more than a decade before his death.

-This included false claims that King was a communist interested in government overthrow, violence and anarchy who cloaked himself in a veneer or Christianity and passive nonresistance.
+This included false claims that King was a communist interested in government overthrow, violence and anarchy who cloaked himself in a veneer of Christianity and passive nonresistance.

 King's assassin, who was white, said he killed the civil rights leader because King and his movement represented a threat to white Americans and the stability of the country.

-“We respect and appreciate the comments made by some of the nation’s foremost civil rights leaders," a Facebook company spokesman said late Thursday in a statement.
+“We respect and appreciate the comments made by some of the nation’s foremost civil rights leaders," said Roberta Thomson, a Facebook spokeswoman said late Thursday in a statement.
 "Their perspectives are critically important and we are committed to continuing the ongoing dialogue.
 Our work is far from over.”

 Garza described Zuckerburg’s comments as a misleading attempt to make a “mule” of the Black Lives Matter movement for his own corporate purposes.

-Note: CORRECTION (Oct.
-18, 2019, 9:55 a.m.
-ET): A previous version of this article misspelled the last name of the president and director-counsel of the NAACP Legal Defense and Educational Fund.
-She is Sherrilyn Ifill, not Iffill.
-The article also misspelled the last name of a conservative Writer.
-He is Ben Shapiro, not Shaprio.